-Toddler House-Ages 12 months-36 months

-Pre School House-Ages 3-5 years old.
+- Toddler House-Ages 12 months-36 months - Pre School House-Ages 3-5 years old.
 (Must be potty trained).
-Children that qualify by age, may attend our school Pre K program (Sept.-May) at an additional charge.
+Children that qualify by age, may attend our school Pre K program (Sept.-May) at an additional charge, depending on availability of staff to walk students to school.